-The Study Away Symposium put on by the Center for Student Action brought a piece of the study away experience to Azusa Pacific
+The Study Away Symposium put on by the Center for Global Learning & Engagement brought a piece of the study away experience to Azusa Pacific

 On Monday, students gathered in Wilden Hall to learn about Azusa Pacific’s study away programs and get a glimpse of what it’s like to experience being away from APU.
 The study away symposium was put on by the Center for Global Learning and Engagement (CGLE), and various poster and oral presentations were given.